ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 ```

 4. To use the method with your own microdata and ptable, ensure that these are
-each ready to pass to the method in the form of a pandas dataframe abd that your
+each ready to pass to the method in the form of a pandas dataframe and that your
 dataset includes a column for record key.

 5. Define the arguments of the create_perturbed_table function (data,